Center for Higher Education Development (CTL)

 • Survey and research on the ideal way of quality assurance of systematic education based on data

-In response to the introduction of online lessons at the Hachioji Campus to prevent the spread of new coronavirus infections from the spring of 2020, we planned and implemented a total of 6 lessons to support teachers' online lessons.
-We dealt with a wide range of themes such as lesson design and grade evaluation in online lessons.
+In response to the introduction of online classes at Hachioji Campus in the spring of 2020 to prevent the spread of COVID-19, a total of six seminars were planned and held to support faculty in online classes.
+A wide range of topics were covered, including lesson design and grading for online classes.

-As one of the pillars of our center's business, we provide training services for our faculty members.
-The purpose is to improve and improve the quality of learning for students and to realize the university's Educational Philosophy of "“One’s way”."
-In order to achieve these goals, it is of course necessary for students to take the initiative in learning, but it is also essential to improve and develop the educational capabilities of the faculty members who support and lead them.
+One of the pillars of our center's work is providing training services for our university's faculty.
+Our goal is to improve the quality of student learning and realize the university's Educational Philosophy of "learning “One’s way”."
+To achieve this, it is essential not only for students to take an active role in their own learning, but also for the faculty members who support and lead them to improve and develop their teaching skills.

 [3 courses]

-For the purpose of continuous study of Professor methods, the program structure is more practical and concrete, such as how to teach writing and how to effectively use ICT.
+Aiming to continuously refine Professor methods, the program is structured to be more practical and specific, including how to teach writing and how to effectively use ICT.

 [5 areas of educational function]